stevehoover/RISC-V_MYTH_Workshop/README.md

 When you get stuck:

-  1. Always check the LOG.
+  1. Always check the LOG!
+Keep your log clean of errors (both SandPiper errors (blue) and Verilator errors (black)).
+In some cases we expect warnings (LOGIC_ERRORs) for signals that are "used but never assigned" where we want Makerchip to provide random input values.
   1. Check the information below for course corrections, updated during the workshop.
 (Reload this page if it's been up for a while.)
   1. Review previous lectures.
+  1. Follow conversation in Slack (https://risc-vmythworkshop.slack.com/home) to see if someone else encountered similar issues.
+  1. Discuss the issue with your "Team" in Slack (if assigned).
   1. Explore these reference solutions:

  - Odd birthday: <a href="https://myth1.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2FRISC-V_MYTH_Workshop%2Fmaster%2Freference_solutions.tlv" target="_blank" atom_fix="_">Reference Solutions</a> (right-click and "Open in new tab")
  - Even birthday: <a href="https://myth2.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2FRISC-V_MYTH_Workshop%2Fmaster%2Freference_solutions.tlv" target="_blank" atom_fix="_">Reference Solutions</a> (right-click and "Open in new tab")

-  No, we're not giving away the answers.
-This link will open code in Makerchip that you can use to see solutions -- not the source code, but the Makerchip diagrams, waveforms, and visualizations.
+  No, we're not giving away the answers!
+This link will open in Makerchip the diagram, waveform, and visualization for the solution, but will not show source code.
 Explore these to figure out the issue that's plaguing you, and then go back to doing the lab on your own.
 If you are stuck on syntax, hover over a signal assignment in the diagram to see an expression.

+  **Note** : Last time we conducted this workshop, students relied to heavily on reference solutions.
+This **slowed them down** .
+Furthermore, there are intentional bugs in the reference solutions, and we can easily tell if you are simply copying them.

   Note that you have to comment the line with `m4_define(['M4_CALCULATOR'], 1)` to see solutions for RISC-V Labs.

   Also, we've pre-generated a Diagram of the final RISC-V reference solution at the bottom of this README.

-  1. There is a WhatsApp Group for everyone in the workshop, both students and mentors: https://chat.whatsapp.com/GTeXhnNrEtJ4m9kcto2GGG
   1. There is a TL-Verilog help room available during the workshop for individual assistance: <a href="https://us02web.zoom.us/j/4218739141" target="_blank" atom_fix="_">TL-Verilog Zoom Room</a>

 ## Common Issues and Solutions